-Our account also explains the intuition that good guesses respect 'clustering', in the a: Speaker's subjective probability distribution over possible outcomes. b, c, d: distributions over possible outcomes consistent with hearing the guesses "it will be a red ball", "it will be a red, yellow or green ball", "it won't be a red ball'.
+a: Speaker's subjective probability distribution over possible outcomes. b, c, d: distributions over possible outcomes consistent with hearing the guesses "it will be a red ball", "it will be a red, yellow or green ball", "it won't be a red ball'.

-the sense that when two outcomes A and B have a similar probability, they should either be both included in the guess or both left out (Dorst & Mandelkern, 2021).
+similar probability, they should either be both included in the guess or both left out (Dorst & Mandelkern, 2021).
 If an urn has 4 red, 4 green, 2 yellow and 2 blue balls, for example, it seems strange to guess that the ball will be 'Red, Green or Yellow'.
 Guesses that include outcome A but not outcome B imply a distribution where A is much more likely than B, and this distribution is a bad approximation of the speaker's distribution if the speaker takes A and B to be equally likely.